antoineburet/KEVAnalyzer/README.md

 # CISA KEV Analyzer 🛡️

-This tool is a Python command-line script to query, analyze, and enrich the CISA **Known Exploited Vulnerabilities (KEV)** catalog.
+This tool is a Python command-line script to query, analyze, and enrich the CISA [**Known Exploited Vulnerabilities (KEV)**](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) catalog.

-Originally a simple technical challenge for an internship interview, this project was expanded into a complete portfolio piece, demonstrating API management, caching, data enrichment (via NVD), and structured output.
+Originally a simple technical challenge for an internship interview, this project was expanded into a complete piece, demonstrating API management, caching, data enrichment (via NVD), and structured output.

 -----